-Cerebral palsy is a complicated condition that is caused by trauma or injury to the brain of a young child.
+Cerebral palsy is a complex condition that is caused by injury to the brain of a young child.

-The primary consequence of cerebral palsy is the brain’s inability to properly communicate with certain muscles in the body; the exact way cerebral palsy manifests depends on the nature of the original trauma.
+The primary effect of cerebral palsy is the brain’s inability to communicate with muscles.
+The specific way cerebral palsy manifests depends on the nature of the original trauma.

-The different types of cerebral palsy can all vary in the severity of their symptoms.
-Some people are able to walk unassisted (or with minimal assistance), while some people are completely incapable of any type of autonomous walking.
+The different types of cerebral palsy vary in the severity of their symptoms.
+Some people are able to walk unassisted or with minimal assistance, while others are completely incapable of walking.
+Some can speak.
+Some cannot.

 Types of Cerebral Palsy